yanchenko-igor/dhh-system-engineering/README.md

 ## Guides

-- [terraform-kubernetes-getting-started](docs/terraform-kubernetes-getting-started.md): A guide to getting start with Kubernetes on AWS using Terraform.
-Includes Kubernetes configuration and running an example application.
+- [terraform-kubernetes-getting-started](docs/terraform-kubernetes-getting-started.md): A guide to getting started with Kubernetes on AWS using Terraform.
+Includes AWS and Kubernetes configuration and running an example application.

 ## Terraform modules